xydo1990/mlops_zoomcamp_homework/06_project/README.md

 ### on computation instance
 1) add ssh config in ~/.ssh/config for AWS
 2) adapt TRACKING_SERVER_HOST in train_model.py with your remote AWS instance for tracking config (note: Here two different instances are used)
+3) edit ~/.aws/config with your aws account settings
 3) in terminal go to 06_project folder
 4) run train_model.py

 # TODO upload new created image to Docker hub
 docker build -t mlops-zoomcamp-model:v1 .